 There are a number of resources available to help our patients navigate the Affordable Care Act and what its implementation means to them.
 ChesPenn in Coatesville (610.380.4660) and La Comunidad Hispana in Kennett Square (610.444.7550) also have trained individuals available to help individuals navigate the new healthcare law.

 Volunteers, partnerships, and private philanthropy are the foundation of our program.
 CVIM exists and is able to grow its scope of services because our community generously shares its time, talents and treasure.
 Our operating budget is supported by generous donations from individuals, businesses and corporations, foundations, United Way, faith-based organizations, and civic groups.
-To learn more, find out how the community supports us.

 Yes!
 You can donate online directly to CVIM here.